Scheduled to teach:

 Alice Sachs Zimet Portfolio

-LACP asks Alice Sachs Zimet ten questions about their background, career in and beliefs about photography
+LACP asks Alice Sachs Zimet some questions about their background, career in and beliefs about photography

 LACP: Where did you get your training?